The Twins Almanac for July

 Twins Acquire Stewart

-The Twins trade Bobby Kielty to the Blue Jays for Shannon Stewart and a player to be named later (pitcher Dave Gassner).
+The Twins traded Bobby Kielty to the Blue Jays for Shannon Stewart and a player to be named later (pitcher Dave Gassner) on this date in 2003.
+Stewart was instrumental in getting the Twins to their second consecutive postseason, batting .322 in 65 games with the team and coming in fourth in AL MVP balloting.

 July 17, 1969